 The Museum of the Royal Houses is a Renaissance building that displays a vast array of objects, including treasures from sunken Spanish galleons, weapons, and indigenous Taino artifacts.
 It’s a must-see during any visit to the Colonial Zone.
 The Alcázar de Colon Museum was at one point the home of Christopher Columbus’s son.
 It was carefully restored to evoke its original appearance.
 Inside, you can view objects that once belonged to the Columbus family, including a carved canopy bed.
 Calle El Conde is a pedestrian-only street in the Colonial Zone that runs between the cathedral and Independence Park.
-It’s the ideal spot rest your legs, enjoy a coffee, or shop for amber, ceramics, textiles, or silver goods at traditional markets.
+It’s the ideal spot to rest your legs, enjoy a cup of coffee, or shop for amber, ceramics, textiles, or silver goods at traditional markets.

 After taking in so much history, most tourists opt for a relaxing trip to the beach or a dip in the pool at one of Santo Domingo’s hotels.
-A glass of local rum and an evening meal featuring regional dishes like sancocho, beef stew, yuca and plantain, makes the perfect ending to an exciting day of exploration.
+A glass of local rum and an evening meal featuring regional dishes like sancocho, beef stew, yuca, and plantain, makes the perfect ending to an exciting day of exploration.